wombleton/gitlaw-nz/acts/M/Machinery Act 1950.md

     *   (g) in the case of an offence against a provision of this Act not specified in paragraphs (a) to (f), for which no specific penalty is elsewhere provided, to a fine not exceeding $5,000 and, if the offence is a continuing one, to a further fine not exceeding $250 for every day or part of a day during which the offence has continued.

-    (2) Every person who commits an offence against any regulation made under this Act for which no specified penalty is elsewhere provided, shall be liable on summary conviction to a fine not exceeding $5,000 and, if the offence is a continuing one, to a further fine not exceeding $250 for every day or part of a day during which the offence has continued.
+    (2) Every person who commits an offence against any regulation made under this Act for which no specified penalty is elsewhere provided, shall be liable on conviction to a fine not exceeding $5,000 and, if the offence is a continuing one, to a further fine not exceeding $250 for every day or part of a day during which the offence has continued.

     (3) A fine imposed in respect of an offence against [section 31(3)][51] shall be irrespective of any fine to which the defendant is liable in respect of the original offence concerned.

     Section 29: replaced, on 6 June 1986, by section 8 of the Machinery Amendment Act 1986 (1986 No 15).

+    Section 29(1): amended, on 1 July 2013, by [section 413][72] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 29(2): amended, on 1 July 2013, by [section 413][72] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 30 Application of part of fine to person injured